Hashir-Jamil/LongBox/README.md

 ## Deployment

 To launch the project:
-1. Go the the presentation package in source.
+1. Go the presentation package in source.
 > LongBox / src / main / java / org / longbox / presntation
-2. Go the the authentication package inside presentaion.
+2. Go the authentication package inside presentaion.
 > LongBox / src / main / java / org / longbox / presntation / authentication
-3. Run the _AuthenticationPage.java_ file
+3. Run the AuthenticationPage.java_ file.
+This is the primary entry point into the project.

 Note:
-* This is the first frame of our project, rest features can be accessed through this page.
+* This is the first frame of our project, rest of the features can be accessed through this page.
-* Inside the persistence pacakge, there is UserStubDB, which can be used to login into the system.
+* Inside the persistence package, there is UserStubDB, which can be used to login into the system.

 ### Build System